Portfolio manager’s Letter August 2005

-Here, I think that we can clearly see that one of the reasons that Warren Buffett likes boring companies is that they do not attract people like Fastow and Skillings.
+Here, I think that we can clearly see that one of the reasons that Warren Buffett likes boring companies is that they do not attract people like Fastow and Skillings and are not as prone to unintended consequences.
 Also, it likely explains why so much of the bad behavior we see appears late in the business cycle after a period of rapid growth.

-I think this point also raises some interesting questions about the impact of central banks and rapid monetary growth on the behavior of high level corporate officers.
-Expansionary monetary policy promotes growth, prosperity, and full employment.
-But, as always, there are unintended consequences and when the medicine is applied to an economy too liberally for too long, money becomes so easy that the games begin.
-Huge sums are available to managements whose main imperative is self-enrichment.
-Equity bubbles expand, companies like Enron appear, flourish, and spread their lust for fast conspicuous wealth as if it where a communicable disease.
+I think this point also raises some interesting questions about the impact of central banks and rapid monetary growth on high-level corporate officers’ behavior.
+The expansionary monetary policy promotes growth, prosperity, and full employment.
+But, as always, there are unintended consequences, and when the medicine is applied to an economy too liberally for too long, money becomes so easy that the games begin.
+Huge sums are available to managements whose primary imperative is self-enrichment.
+Equity bubbles expand.
+Companies like Enron appear, flourish, and spread their lust for fast conspicuous wealth as if it were an infectious disease.

-Bad behavior is not limited to bubbles, but bubbles are the best possible environment for nurturing securities fraud.
-As Ecihenwald says, “they (management) just assume that all they have to do is cheat a little to get over the hump, then the crime starts to grow bigger and bigger.”
+Bad behavior is not limited to bubbles, but bubbles are the best possible environment for nurturing securities fraud and unintended consequences.
+As Eichenwald says, “They (management) just assume that all they have to do is cheat a little to get over the hump, then the crime starts to grow bigger and bigger.”

-Today we live in a world were most of the central banks in east Asia have been competing to buy dollars so the consumers in United States will keep buying their widgets.
-In so doing, these central banks have created an ocean of liquidity that is floating around the world promoting rapid growth, keeping interest rates low, and undoubtedly at the same time creating an environment that nurtures the growth of bad behavior.
-Even though we have not yet discovered which behavior we should assume that it is, because conditions are present that allow it to flourish.
+Today we live in a world where most central banks in East Asia have been competing to buy dollars, so the United States consumers will keep buying their widgets.
+In so doing, these central banks have created an ocean of liquidity that is floating around the world, promoting rapid growth, keeping interest rates low, and undoubtedly at the same time creating an environment that nurtures the growth of bad behavior and unintended consequences.
+Even though we have not yet discovered which behavior we should assume, conditions are present that allow it to flourish.

-Evidence of this liquidity is apparent in the real estate bubble, low real interest rates and huge amounts capital flowing into hedge funds and private equity funds.
-Although very little is clear about the immediate future, as an investor it would seem wise to avoid areas where this liquidity has settled, such as the three areas mentioned above.
-This huge money flow is likely to attract all sorts of people and behavior that will not serve the best interests of investors.
+This liquidity is apparent in the real estate bubble, low real interest rates, and huge amounts of capital flowing into hedge funds and private equity funds.
+Although very little is clear about the immediate future, as an investor, it would seem wise to avoid areas where this liquidity has settled, such as the three areas mentioned above.
+This huge money flow is likely to attract all sorts of unintended consequences, people, and behavior that will not serve investors’ best interests.

 All bubbles pop — the rub is you never know when.
-But it is my opinion that now is a time to stand well clear of any structure that is not thoroughly earthquake proof.
-If the next bear market does not expose a great deal of fraud and stupidity it the above areas, it will be a huge surprise.
+But it is my opinion that now is a time to stand well clear of any structure that is not thoroughly earthquake-proof to avoid unintended consequences.
+If the next bear market does not expose a great deal of fraud and stupidity in the above areas, it will be a huge surprise.